 Regardless of what your holiday dream was this year, it’s safe to say that 2020 has thrown a major spanner in the works.
 Luckily, Australia is a bloody beautiful country and there’s a lot of great places to kick back and relax right here in NSW.

-So pack your swimmers, grab a bottle of Aperol, and hit the road.
+So pack your swimmers and hit the road.
 These are the prettiest beach towns in NSW (yes, even prettier than Santorini).

 Just an hour and a half from Sydney, you’ll find the charming coastal town of Avoca.
 Soak up the sun at sandy Avoca Beach, a curved stretch framed by heroic headlands, Avoca is home to one of NSW’s most stunning natural rock pools.
 Serious divers can even take in the stunning sea-life that dwells in the artificial reef formed by the scuttled HMAS Adelaide that rests less than 2km from the shore.

 We could certainly spend all day on the beach but luckily Avoca’s got a lot more to offer than just her beautiful beaches.
 The Avoca Beach Picture Theatre has been screening blockbusters and indie pictures alike since 1948 and is one of the prettiest cinemas you’ll ever see (plus it's licensed!).
 Avoca is also home to some of the best Italian food you’ll find this side of Italy with Bombini, famous for its wood-fired pizza and fresh take on modern Italian cuisine.

 How beautiful is this town?
 Lovers of landscapes will be taken by the dramatic coastline, sun-glinting off sand dunes, and majestic forests all within reach.
 If you’re heading down to Eden you’ll need to pack your sea legs because it’s home to the deepest natural harbour in the Southern Hemisphere and, consequently, home to a lot of boats—and whales.